In software engineering, complexity is often seen as a sign of competence.

 The custom doesn’t disappear — it just moves

-When my system was replaced by CTFd, in the name of standardization, the non-standard didn’t disappear.
-It just changed location.
+When my successors replaced my system with the CTFd software in the name of standardization, the non-standard didn’t disappear.
+It changed location.

-Sure, the core became a generic product, but everything around it — the orchestration, the scripts, the duct tape, the adaptations — became the new custom.
+Sure, the core of the system became generic software.
+But everything that completes it — the orchestration, the scripts, the duct tape, the adaptations — became the new custom.

-This is extremely common with modern architectures.
+This example is common with modern architectures.
 You don’t eliminate “complexity” — you move it to less visible, less controlled places.
-Worse still, you have to keep up with the standard’s evolution constantly: adapting your customizations, fighting structural changes, praying for the goodwill of others.
+Worse, you have to constantly keep up with the “standard” software’s evolution: adapting your customizations, fighting structural changes, praying for the goodwill of others.

 The cloud as a lazy solution

-As a logical consequence, the cloud is today the primary lazy solution.
-Not because it’s useless — it has legitimate use cases — but because it allows you to mask problems instead of solving them.
+As a logical consequence of this trend, the cloud is today the primary lazy solution.
+Not because it’s useless — it’s legitimate for certain use cases — but because it allows you to mask problems instead of solving them.

 Adding machines is often easier than understanding a program.

-And that is where the real laziness lies.
-Not in choosing simple hosting or a lightweight architecture.
-But in refusing to understand what is actually happening inside the system.
+It seems to me that the laziness lies here.
+Not in choosing simple hosting or a lightweight architecture, but in the unwillingness to understand how the whole thing works and what is happening inside the system.

 Minimalism is not the absence of complexity

-Some systems are extremely complex, and that’s perfectly fine.
-Google’s search engine, Criteo’s real-time ad auctions, …: these are surgical systems where every component is justified, sometimes multiple times over.
+Some systems are complex, and that’s perfectly fine.
+Google’s search engine, Criteo’s real-time ad auctions: these are surgical systems where every component is justified, sometimes multiple times over.

 That is exactly what minimalism in engineering means: keeping only the complexity that is indispensable.